Simon-Cun/DragonQuest/README.md

 ---

 ## Features (Planned / TBD)
-- Attack: When players come across enemies, they will have the option to attack
+- Attack: When players come across enemies, they will have the option to attack, run, or use items.
+We will keep enemy encounters varied, and in our level-based system, include powerful bosses at the end to mark checkpoints.
-- Run: In some situations, the user can choose to to run from their enemies for the chance to escape
+- Run: In some situations, the user can choose to to run from their enemies for the chance to escape.
+We will use the standard C++ random library to implement this feature.
-- Inventory: The user can choose to acces their invecntory to see what abilities/weopons to use
+- Inventory: The user can choose to access their invecntory to see what abilities/weapons to use, as well as toggle between menus for easier access in and out of combat.
-- Heal: Once the user is running low on health, they can re-heal and get back to full health
+- Items: Once the user is running low on health, they can re-heal and get back to full health.
+We will implement a wide variety of items to be used in combat such as weapon modifications, healing / strength items, and buffs and debuffs.
 -

 ---